Students

 Student Employment

 The University Museums offer employment opportunities for around thirty students per academic year as gallery attendants.
 Gallery attendants greet and guide visitors to our special exhibitions at the Harnett Museum of Art and the natural science displays in the Lora Robins Gallery in Boatwright Memorial Library.
 Students receive training in how to orient visitors and deliver interpretive tours.
 They also assist with special events.
 Students work in rotating 2-hour shifts, allowing them to learn about and guide visitors in all exhibitions on view.
-Students can apply for this opportunity by emailing Mags Mullican (mags.mullican@richmond.edu) for more information.
+Students can apply for this opportunity by emailing Kayla Solsbak (kayla.solsbak@richmond.edu) for more information.